pilotmoon/popclipweb/site/guide/index.md

 ::: info :turtle:&ensp;It's turtles all the way down

-This is just a fraction of the open-source libraries PopClip uses since the above projects include other projects.
-For space, I've limited the list to those I've directly imported.
+For space, I've limited the list to include only a selection of the libraries I've directly imported.
+And of course, most of the above projects also include other projects.
+So the full list would be much longer.

 :::